Phala-Network/phala-wiki-next/content/en-us/general/applications/setup-identity.md

   "twitter": "https://twitter.com/marvin_tong"
 }
 ```
-Registrar 0 will reply for the next steps.
+Registrar 0 will reply with the next steps.

 ## Sub Accounts